Icy Health

 2.4.
 Pink Eye

-A little before the swelling occurrence, you have probably noticed a reddishness or a pinkish texture in your eyes.
+A little before the swelling, you probably noticed a reddishness or a pinkish texture in your eyes.
 This may or may not create irritation and itching at the same time.
 Additionally, extensive itching and irritation may lead to watery eyes.

 2.5.
 Contact Lenses

 Some people are allergic to contact lenses.
 The symptoms of the same may also include swelling or giant papillary conjunctivitis.
-And as a result of which styes or bumps are developed.
+As a result, styes or bumps develop.

-Simply put into words, there are several reasons liable for eye puffiness but they are interlinked to each other.
+Simply put, there are several reasons for eye puffiness, and they are interlinked.

 2.5.1.
 Serious Complications